Naim2000/Naim2000.github.io/guides/dolphin/hbc.md

 1. Download the `Open_HBC_1.1.5_LULZ.wad` file from the Open Homebrew Channel page.
 1. Open Dolphin Emulator.
 1. Select `Tools > Install WAD` and select the `Open_HBC_1.1.5_LULZ.wad` you downloaded.
 1. Select `Tools > Load Wii System Menu`.
-The channel should now appear on the Wii menu. <br>
+The channel should now appear on the Wii menu.
-If you do not have the Wii menu, get it from `Tools > Perform Online System Update`.
+  * If you do not have the Wii menu, get it from `Tools > Perform Online System Update`.

 ### Getting Homebrew apps